manus-aiattack/dlnk-platform-complete/PRODUCTION_READINESS_CHECKLIST.md

 # In PostgreSQL prompt:
 CREATE DATABASE dlnk;
-CREATE USER dlnk_user WITH PASSWORD 'your_secure_password';
+CREATE USER connext_user WITH PASSWORD 'your_secure_password';
-GRANT ALL PRIVILEGES ON DATABASE dlnk TO dlnk_user;
+GRANT ALL PRIVILEGES ON DATABASE dlnk TO connext_user;
 \q
 ```